DataDog/ddprof/docs/Commands.md

                               Option to disable the profiler.
                               The profiler then acts as a passthrough.

+  --capture_config,--capture-config TEXT
-  --capture_config TEXT       Capture the current configuration to a file.
+                              Capture the current configuration to a file.
                               You can then give this configuration through --config.